French concession of Shanghai: After World War II

 After the war, neither Vichy France nor Wang's Nationalist Government were universally recognised as legitimate.
 The Sino-French Accord of February 1946, signed by Chiang Kai-shek's ruling Kuomintang, led to Chinese troops pulling out of the northern half of French Indochina in exchange for France relinquishing all its foreign concessions in China.

 The former French Concession remained largely unchanged during the early decades of Communist rule in China.
 In the late 1980s and the early 1990s, however, largely unregulated re-development of the area tore apart many old neighbourhoods.
-For example, the London planes on the former Avenue Joffre were removed in the 1990s, only to be later replaced after public outcry.
+For example, the London plane trees on the former Avenue Joffre were removed in the 1990s, only to be later replaced after public outcry.
 The old French Club building and its gardens, which used to be a sports field in the early days, were removed and became the base of the high-rise Okura Garden Hotel.